Lausabogal22/python-summer-code/main_project/README.md

 - produces a clear output based on the user's response

-# Project 2 — Basic Python Mini‑Application
+# Project 2 — Basic Python Mini‑Application: Employees Salary
-- Employes Salary

 This mini‑project is a simple Python program designed to practice core object‑oriented programming concepts.
 It uses a custom Employee class to store information about an employee and perform basic calculations based on user input.